• Skip to primary navigation

 • Tastes like real pistachios and not ARTIFICIAL flavorings!

-• Topped with a green, vanilla and white chocolate flavored candy melts topping
+• Topped with a green, vanilla and white chocolate flavored candy melts topping.
+You can use a silky cream cheese frosting if you like instead

 Such a lovely Easter tide bake!
 Or a perfect St Patrick's Day cake if you will.
 Oh come on do you even need a reason! 😀 😀 😀